balloffur/small_things/README.md

-prime_test_int.h --  constexpr function for primality test with small memory usage for integers
+primetest_int32.h --  constexpr function for primality test with small memory usage for integers factor_int32.hpp -- factorization for int32